 Moreover, response and task selection require inhibition of competing options.
 This is especially important for simple behaviors such as withholding a response or saccade when a stop signal appears.
 It is also true in automated tasks such as the Stroop interference, where naming the color of a word is slowed by the difficulty of suppressing the written word when it is the name of a different color.
 The Wikipedia web site gives a good description of the effect, and Psytoolkit provides a demo of the Stroop Task.

 Response and task selection are clearly internal processes, they suffer from the limited-capacity problem (read the section “Basic characteristics and functions of attention” from the paper for further information), and are challenged to sustain vigilance.
-Indeed, these processes seem to be affected in disorders such as attention-deficit hyperactivity disorder (ADHD).
+Indeed, these processes seem to be affected by disorders such as attention-deficit hyperactivity disorder (ADHD).

 Attention helps determine which information is encoded into long-term memory and how it is retrieved.
 It has been found that elaborative encoding, which involves actively associating new information with context and other information in the mind, enhances memory.